mjackson/jdrag/README.md

 For detailed documentation on the arguments of each method in the public interface, please read the source. :)

+The order of events in a drag operation should be similar to this:

+  - dragstart
+  - drag
+  - dragenter
+  - dragover
+  - dragleave/drop
+  - dragend

 ## Usage

     // The #source element is the one that the user clicks/taps on